PulkitArora-developer/StockEquityX---Your-Financial-Analyst-Agent/README.md

 ## 🎯 What is this?

-StockequityX - Your Financial Analyst Agent is an advanced financial analysis platform that leverages multiple AI agents to provide comprehensive stock market analysis.
+StockEquityX - Your Financial Analyst Agent is an advanced financial analysis platform that leverages multiple AI agents to provide comprehensive stock market analysis.
 It combines real-time stock data, news sentiment analysis, business model evaluation, and technical analysis to generate detailed investment reports with Buy/Hold/Sell recommendations.

 ## 🚀 Key Features